 In 1949, Professor W. Gordon Whaley became chairman of the first Department of Botany at UT.
 He led the department until 1962, by which time it had earned national distinction.
 Professor Harold C. Bold was Chairman from 1962 to1968.
 As chairmen, Whaley and Bold recruited many well-known plant scientists to the department.
 These included Constantine J. Alexopoulos, Tom Mabry, Ralph Austin, and Billie L. Turner.
 The Department of Botany flourished in this decade as new scientific tools became available.
-Professor Whaley organized the Cell Research Institute in 1948 and was its director until 1979, bringing with it a new transmission electron microscope.
+Professor Whaley organized the Cell Research Institute in 1948 and was its director until 1979, bringing to it a new transmission electron microscope.
 Whaley’s work with maize and an organelle known as the Golgi apparatus led the research of the day.
 In fact, much of the earlier understanding of the function of the Golgi apparatus, a cell organelle found in all plant and animal eukaryotic cells, came from research on the Golgi apparatus of maize.
 Malcolm Brown entered UT Austin as a freshman in 1957.
 Harold Bold came to UT that same year.
 At the time Malcolm was a pre-med major.
 His father, R. Malcolm Brown, M.D., of Pampa, Texas, wanted his eldest son to become a doctor and Malcolm Jr. dutifully enrolled in the UT pre-med program.
 Malcolm’s first course at the University was freshman biology taught by Dr. Walter V. Brown, a plant scientist.
-Malcolm had always loved plants, largely through developing the knowhow from his mother, Clementine, while he was growing up in Pampa.
+Malcolm had always loved plants, developing the knowhow from observing his mother, Clementine, while he was growing up in Pampa.
 During his junior year in 1959 he took a course in plant morphology taught by Professor Harold C. Bold.

 Professor Harold C. Bold in his office at The University of Texas circa 1962.